NYC budget vote looms as protests push for $1B cut to police

 The NYPD budget is now around $6 billion, plus several billion dollars more in shared city expenses such as pensions.

+The new plan calls for ambitious cuts in police overtime in the nation's biggest city, where major events, terror alerts, weather disasters and other matters can put officers on overtime.
+The department paid out $115 million in overtime just during recent protests over Floyd's May 25 death in Minneapolis.

+The focus of the cuts is day-to-day overtime, such as extra pay officers rack up for testifying in court or completing paperwork.
+De Blasio said the city would make adjustments in the event of a catastrophe that required added policing, and he said the proposed cuts would not undermine the NYPD's counterterrorism capacity.

-The discussion comes as the city is grappling with what de Blasio has pegged at a $9 billion revenue loss because of the coronavirus.
+The discussion comes as the city has been grappling with what de Blasio has pegged at a $9 billion revenue loss because of the coronavirus.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.